 - Overall progression GPA ≥ 2.75 - Minimum Grade of "C+" must be achieved in all nursing prerequisites (a science or math course may be repeated once).
-Failure of any science or math course more than once results in dismissal from the nursing major. - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete all nursing courses at Caldwell University.
+Failure of more than one prerequisite science, math or social science will result in dismissal from nursing. - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete all nursing courses at Caldwell University.